 - Handwritten thank-you notes: Even in an era of digital technology, “old-fashioned” touches can be welcomed and appreciated.

-- Shout-outs in team meetings: A quick acknowledgement of a team member’s contributions can be easily done in team meetings.
+- Shout-outs in team meetings: A quick acknowledgment of a team member’s contributions can be easily done in team meetings.

-- Social media acknowledgements: Slack and other digital channels can also be a great way to recognize employees, while also ensuring that their colleagues know about the great work they’re doing.
+- Social media acknowledgments: Slack and other digital channels can also be a great way to recognize employees, while also ensuring that their colleagues know about the great work they’re doing.